-After the cure process is complete and rollers are cooled to ambient temperature.
+After the curing process is complete and rollers are cooled to ambient temperature.
 The vulcanizing tape is removed and rollers are rough ground or thermo-cut to a specified amount over the final finish diameter.
 This is dependent on the elastomer and stock removal method that was used.

-The hardness of the rubber is initially verified to be in specification at this point in the process.
+The hardness of the rubber is initially verified to be in the specification at this point in the process.

 Step 6: Trim

 The goal of this step is to remove any excess rubber from the image carrier.